 Macronutrients are the nutrients that people require in larger quantities to support a healthy diet.
 Protein, fat and carbohydrates are all classified as macronutrients.

-Farmed salmon is an excellent source of protein and healthy fats, including the omega-3s eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are associated with improved health outcomes, especially when consumed from fish.1,2
+Salmon is an excellent source of protein and also includes healthy fats, like omega-3s eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are associated with improved health outcomes, especially when consumed from fish.1,2

 An average 3.5 oz.
 (100 g) serving of raw, farmed Atlantic salmon contains the following macronutrients: